 Practical Test Prep Details

 To prepare for the practical test, prepare a VFR cross country flight using pilotage/dead reckoning to conduct the flight.
 It is preferred to do a direct line route however, it is not a requirement.
-Use of VOR’s is acceptable as long as all required calculations are included in the planning and the nav log.
+Use of VOR’s is acceptable as long as all required calculations are included in the planning and the navigation log.
 I normally conduct practical tests from the KAMW/KIKV/KPEA/KTNU airport(s) so I have put three options for a cross country flight.
 Select any one for the practical test.
 On the day of the test, the flight plan discussion will be to the first fuel stop however, make sure you are using real time weather for the day of the test and be ready to discuss destination or first fuel stop weather.
-If you determine you will need to make a fuel stop prior to the destination, the nav log and flight plan may be just to the first fuel stop and not the destination.
+If you determine you will need to make a fuel stop prior to the destination, the navigation log and flight plan may be just to the first fuel stop and not the destination.
 Use of either paper charts or digital charts is acceptable.
 Prepare a Weight and Balance with my weight at 210.
+Also, make sure you prepare and fill out a VFR flight plan form and be prepared to discuss it during the oral.

 If the practical test will be conducted at another location, we’ll make an agreement on what the destination airport will be for that practical test.